-So, the basic idea behind L_YX is: specify what you're doing, not how to do it.
-Instead of "What You See Is What You Get," the L_YX model is "What You See Is What You Mean" or "WYSIWYM."
+So, the basic idea behind LyX is: specify what you're doing, not how to do it.
+Instead of "What You See Is What You Get," the LyX model is "What You See Is What You Mean" or "WYSIWYM."
 It's a powerful idea that greatly simplifies the mechanics of writing documents.
-This is also why L_YX isn't so good for creating posters and flyers-in this case, you do want to specify exactly where everything goes, because there are no functional units like paragraphs, sections, etc. This doesn't mean L_YX is missing some cool function.
-It simply means that it isn't the right tool for the job - you don't use a screwdriver to drive in nails (unless your screwdriver comes with a lifetime warranty).
+This is also why LyX isn't so good for creating posters and flyers-in this case, you do want to specify exactly where everything goes, because there are no functional units like paragraphs, sections, etc. This doesn't mean LyX is missing some cool function.
+It simply means that it isn't the right tool for the job - you don't use a screwdriver to drive in nails.

-1.2 Differences between L_YX and Other Word Processors2
+1.2 Differences between LyX and Other Word Processors